dendronhq/dendron-site/vault/dendron.roadmap.project.n.backlog.org-mode.md

   - compatible with existing Markdown tool chain

 - cons:
-  - might not be compatible with emacs and existing org-mode toolchain
+  - might not be compatible with Emacs and existing org-mode toolchain

 ## Thoughts